1 Regular, Full-Time Position

-3.Toxicology: A Ph.D. in one of the natural sciences; or a Bachelor’s degree in a natural science with experience in toxicology, pharmacology, chemistry, or biological chemistry.
+1.Toxicology: A Ph.D. in one of the natural sciences; or a Master's, or Bachelor’s degree in a natural science with concomitant experience in toxicology, pharmacology, chemistry, or biological chemistry.

 2.Continuing education in one or more disciplines within the laboratory and in laboratory management.

-3.As applicable: Four years of training and/or experience in high complexity testing in the designated specialty(ies) of service for which the person is responsible and 6 months of experience in high complexity testing for the designated subspecialty(ies) of service.
+3.As applicable: Four years of training and/or experience in high complexity testing in the designated specialty(ies) of service for which the person is responsible including GC/MS and/or LC/MS.

 4.Three years of supervisory or managerial experience.

 5.Experience with forensic laboratory practice (chain of custody).

 6.Knowledge of 49 CFR Part 40 Federal Workplace Drug and alcohol testing programs preferred.